citsystems/jsify/sphinx/source/installation.rst

 Upgrading Jsify
 ---------------

-To upgrade Jsify to the latest version, you can use the following pip command:
+To upgrade Jsify to the latest version, use:

 .. code-block:: bash

     pip install --upgrade jsify

-This command will upgrade Jsify to the most recent version available on PyPI.
+This will upgrade Jsify to the most recent version available on PyPI.